Open this photo in gallery:

 Prime Minister Mark Carney’s government has struck a new Canada-U.S. advisory committee to offer guidance as a potentially rocky review of the United States-Mexico-Canada Agreement gets under way.

 The Advisory Committee on Canada-U.S. Economic Relations will be chaired by Dominic LeBlanc, the federal minister for Canada-U.S. trade relations.
 It includes former politicians and Canadians with experience in business, investment, trade and labour.
-It has 24 members not including Mr. LeBlanc.
+It has 24 members, not including Mr. LeBlanc.

 Members include former Quebec premier Jean Charest, former Conservative Party leader Erin O’Toole, former Liberal cabinet minister Ralph Goodale, as well as several chief executives, including BMO Financial Group’s Darryl White, CN Rail’s Tracy Robinson, TC Energy’s François Poirier and Nutrien’s Ken Seitz.